Skip to main content

 u/fork_in_the_wood, r/homestead

 Three seasons, knives rotated once, bearings still tight.
-At $3,195 I do not know what else touches this.
+Pricey, but for what you get I do not know what else touches it.
 Just respect the 6-inch limit.

 CedarValleyAcres, GreenTractorTalk